ungesehn/AligulacAndroid/README.md

 If you have a bug or feature request either send me an email via the app or raise an issue [here](https://github.com/ungesehn/AligulacAndroid/issues).

-You can try this yourself by providing an API key which can be obtained for free on the [Aligulac](http://aligulac.com/ "Aligulac homepage") website and adding them to your Build.Config.
+You can try this yourself by providing an API key which can be obtained for free on the [Aligulac](http://aligulac.com/ "Aligulac homepage") website and adding them to your `Build.Config`.

 #Setup